 --Kissed By a Rose

 Kissed By a Rose is in the Disney Beauty and the Beast universe, complete with the entire cast.
 However, the circumstances are quite different.
 It's darker in content than my other four, which is why I've rated it M, though I could probably knock it down to T without too much trouble.
 It's my most popular story to date, however, which was unexpected.
 Go into it prepared--I've been told it's hard to stop reading once you get started.
-There are also now three separate one-shots set in the same universe.
+There are also now four separate one-shots set in the same universe.

 About rape: The storyline of Kissed By a Rose contains rape, though it is not the main focus.
 Even after having written this story, I am still no supporter of any piece of writing that has rape as anything other than the ugly, humiliating thing that it is.
 My background research in the process of creating Kissed By a Rose has only confirmed this.
 Being forced to have intimate relations with someone against your will is not romantic or desirable and should not be portrayed as such.
 Good things can come out of horrible events, as I've tried to show in the story, but it's still not a path someone would choose for themselves (my thanks to LunaMoth116 for helping me sort out my thoughts on this topic).